petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/sorting-search-results.md

 Search results displayed in the [Search Results](./search-results.md) widget are ordered by [relevance score](./search-results.md#search-results-relevance) (as calculated by the [search engine](https://www.elastic.co/guide/en/elasticsearch/guide/master/scoring-theory.html)) by default.
 With the Sort widget, users can control the order of returned results.

+!!! warning
+    [Search Blueprints](../../liferay-enterprise-search/search-experiences/search-blueprints.md) can also add sort configurations to the search page.
+Make sure you understand [how these blueprint-added sorts interact](../../liferay-enterprise-search/search-experiences/search-blueprints/sorting-results-in-a-search-blueprint.md#search-blueprints-versus-the-sort-widget) with the Sort widget's configuration.

 Add the widget to a [Search Page](../working-with-search-pages/search-pages.md) to begin sorting results.

 Out of the box, you can order results in these ways as an alternative to relevance sorting: